SAP-samples/btp-cf-multitenant-extension/discover/ui5-fiori-elements-business-app-studio/README.md

-# Discover SAPUI5, SAP Fiori Elements and SAP Business Application Studio
+# Discover SAPUI5 and SAP Business Application Studio

 **SAPUI5** is an HTML5 framework designed to build cross-platform, responsive, enterprise-grade applications.
 It is the leading UI technology of SAP’s user experience strategy.